The Nectar Programming Language - A Primer (1)

 }

-Nectar by example: Structure
+Nectar by Example: Structure

 Nectar supports user-defined structures, allowing you to create complex data types easily.